Back

 How can banks expand distribution and drive efficiency while maintaining control?

 Despite the regulatory pressures and risks, fintech partnerships do serve an important role in the market, from advancing digital experiences to automating risk analysis.
-The good news is, advancements in technology coupled with business model evolution are enabling these benefits to co-exist with regulatory frameworks.
+The good news is that advancements in technology coupled with business model evolution are enabling these benefits to co-exist with regulatory frameworks.

 Imagine a world in which a lender can fully utilize fintech innovation, while still being able to review each loan individually without sacrificing timeliness or thoroughness.